-Every major among those in the Evening Degree Program is under the leadership of a department or division chair or a faculty advisor.
-These persons serve as advisors in their academic areas, and they are available either in person or through telephone contact to answer any questions for the student regarding course selection for progress toward a degree.
-A list of department chairs who can help students with advising may be found on the back page of the tentative schedule of courses.
+On the Lakeland campus, every major in the Evening Degree Program is under the leadership of a department or division chair and/or a faculty advisor.
+These persons serve as advisors in their academic areas, and they are available either in person, via email or through telephone contact to answer questions regarding course selection for progress toward a degree.
+A list of faculty who can help students with advising may be found on the back page of the tentative schedule of courses.
+The Evening Program Director or Assistant Director serves as the academic advisor for degree-seeking evening students with fewer than 30 hours of college credit.
+Students with more than 30 hours of college credit should contact their discipline advisor or chair.